-PKCS#11 is described in a large and complex specification, running to 392 pages.
+PKCS#11 is described in a large and complex specification [14], running to 392 pages.
 We model here only the key management operations at the core of the API.
-We omit the DeriveKey command, all of the commands from the session, object, slot and token management function sets, the digest, signing and verification functions, and the random number generating functions.
+With the respect to the full list of commands in the standard [14, p.
+89], we omit the DeriveKey command, all of the commands from the session, object, slot and token management function sets, the digest, signing and verification functions, and the random number generating functions.
 We include key generation, import and export, encryption and decryption of data, and setting and unsetting of key attributes.
 We assume, as suggested in PKCS#11 [14, p.
 31] that the intruder is able to freely hijack user sessions, and is thus able to send arbitrary sequences of commands to the interface with arbitrary parameters from his knowledge set.
-Following on from our theoretical work, we further assume only a fixed bounded number of handles are available. and a bounded number of atomic keys.
-We do not apriori bound the number of times each command may be executed, but this is implicitly bounded by the finite vocabulary of well-moded terms available, since a rule will not be executed twice with exactly the same state and intruder knowledge inputs.
+Following on from our theoretical work, we further assume that only a fixed bounded number of handles are available, and a bounded number of atomic keys.
+We do not a priori bound the number of times each command may be executed, but this is implicitly bounded by the finite vocabulary of well-moded terms available, since a rule will not be executed twice with exactly the same state and intruder knowledge inputs.
 Finally, note that we model the setting of attributes of keys stored on the device via a series of rules: one to set and one to unset each attribute.
 In the real API, there is a single command C_SetAttributeValues, to which the new values for the attributes are supplied as parameters.
 We found it more convenient to encode this in separate commands to facilitate the addition of constraints to certain attribute setting and unsetting operations.